 When searching for a strong pre-workout, you want to ensure that your dosages are higher than the average powder yet still fall within your daily recommended intake when necessary.
 While some ingredients (like citrulline) can be fine for consumption beyond the daily dosages given their more tolerable makeup, others, like caffeine, need to be balanced.

 According to studies, you shouldn’t exceed 400 milligrams of caffeine per day.
 (1) This can be a good marker to set for yourself when trying to decide between high-octane pre-workouts.
-On days you’re taking stronger pre-workouts, be extra careful to monitor and limit outside caffeine usage to avoid topping the recommended upper limit.
+On days you’re taking stronger pre-workouts, be extra careful to monitor and limit outside caffeine usage to avoid topping the recommended upper limit — no extra cups of Joe or a midday energy drink.

 You should also be sure to take your personal tolerances into account before deciding on a strong pre-workout.
 After all, each athlete is different when it comes to their experiences with certain ingredients.
 For example, the jitters associated with beta-alanine may be fine for some, but the skin-ripping tingles of high doses may be too much to bear for others.
 (4) Read carefully through the labels to confirm that a particular pre-workout formulation aligns with your needs and wants before purchasing.